ros2/ros2_documentation/source/How-To-Guides/ROS-2-IDEs.rst

 `VSCode <https://code.visualstudio.com/>`_ is a versatile and free development environment.

-See :doc:`Setup ROS2 with VSCode and Docker<Setup-ROS-2-with-VSCode-and-Docker-Container>` for full instructions on how to use VSCode, in combination with Docker.

-VSCode is relatively easy to use with ROS2, both on Linux or Windows.
+VSCode is relatively easy to use with ROS 2.
 Simply activate your environment in a command line and start the VSCode application from the same terminal and use as normal.
 So:

 #.
 Create your ROS workspace as you would normally.
 #.
-In a terminal, source both ROS2 and your install (if it was built already).
+In a terminal, source both ROS 2 and your install (if it was built already).
 #.
 Start VSCode from the same command line.
 The terminal will be blocked until the application is closed again.

 .. tabs::